 3. Water loss via breathing

 Water is lost with every breath we take.
 The lungs filter out small amount of water from the blood in the pulmonary capillaries with each breathing cycle.
 This water goes out with each breath that we expire.
-Ever noticed the fog or “smoke” / “fumes” coming out of our mouth in winters? that’s warm water that comes out of our lungs with each breath and appears that way due to sudden cooling down of warm water vapors.
+Ever noticed the fog or “smoke” or “fumes” coming out of our mouth in winters?
+That’s warm water that comes out of our lungs with each breath and appears that way due to sudden cooling down of warm water vapors.